 As chapter president, you will receive a package with certificates and special lapel pins to bestow upon those who have been regular members of the association.
-In 2019, we're introducing the 15 Year Honours for members who have been with the association for 15+ years.
-The official name of the award will be determined after members provide input.
 These members will receive a commemorative certificate.
 After 25 years, members receive admission into the Quarter Century Club and receive a pin and commemorative certificate, while after 40 years; members achieve the status of RN Emeritus and are recognized with a pin, a commemorative certificate and complimentary membership for the rest of their lives.